-- 3. A person: - a) becomes a parent of the student to whom the amount relates; or - b) ceases to be the parent of the student to whom the amount relates; or - c) becomes the partner of the parent of the student to whom the amount relates; or - d) ceases to be the partner of the parent of the student to whom the amount relates. - 4.
-The parent of the student to whom the amount relates: - a) is taken into lawful custody; or - b) is admitted to a psychiatric institution; or - c) ceases to be an Australian citizen; or - d) ceases to be an Australian permanent resident under the Migration Regulations 1994; or - e) ceases to be the holder of a special category visa under the Migration Act 1958; or - f) ceases to be the holder of a special purpose visa under the Migration Act 1958; or - g) begins to receive rent assistance under the Social Security Act 1991 while receiving a second home allowance under the AIC; or - h) earns income that exceeds the last estimate of income given to Centrelink; or - i) has a reduction in the number of dependent children for which the parent is responsible since the AIC application form was lodged, or the last notification of the number of dependent children was given to Centrelink; or - j) has a partner whose income varies from the last assessment of income given to Centrelink.
+3. A person:

+- a) becomes a Parent of the Student to whom the amount relates; or - b) ceases to be the Parent of the Student to whom the amount relates; or - c) becomes the Partner of the Parent of the Student to whom the amount relates; or - d) ceases to be the Partner of the Parent of the Student to whom the amount relates. - 4.
+The Parent of the Student to whom the amount relates: - a) is taken into lawful Custody; or - b) is admitted to a psychiatric institution; or - c) ceases to be an Australian citizen; or - d) ceases to be an Australian permanent resident under the Migration Regulations 1994; or - e) ceases to be the holder of a special category visa under the Migration Act 1958; or - f) ceases to be the holder of a special purpose visa under the Migration Act 1958; or - g) begins to receive rent assistance under the Social Security Act 1991 while receiving a second home allowance under the AIC Scheme; or - h) earns income that exceeds the last estimate of income given to Centrelink; or - i) has a reduction in the number of dependent children for which the Parent is responsible since the AIC Scheme Claim form was lodged, or the last notification of the number of dependent children was given to Centrelink; or - j) has a Partner whose income varies from the last assessment of income given to Centrelink.